L-Leite/cso2-master-server/README.md

 # environment variables
-export USERSERVICE_HOST=127.0.0.1 # the user service's host export USERSERVICE_PORT=30100 # the user service's port export INVSERVICE_HOST=127.0.0.1 # the inventory service's host export INVSERVICE_PORT=30101 # the inventory service's port
+export USERSERVICE_HOST=127.0.0.1 # the user service's host export USERSERVICE_PORT=30100 # the user service's port

 # starts the master server
 node dist/server.js
 ```

 You **must** set those environment variables, or the service will not start.

-By the default, the server **will ask you which network interface to listen on**.

 See the [command line arguments](#command-line-arguments) for more options.